Rectocele Treatment in Melbourne

 A rectocele is a weakness in the tissues of the anterior wall of the rectum and the posterior wall of the vagina and its intervening tissues.
-The rectal wall may bulge into the vagina particularly with straining.
+The rectal wall may bulge into the vagina, particularly with straining.

 Symptoms and Signs:

-• A bulge into the vagina
+• A bulge in the vagina

 • Constipation and difficult defecation